codeKing6412/PythonDataAnalytics/README.md

 # PythonDataAnalytics
-This repo is for submitting the assignments of the course Python Data Analytics
+This repo is for submitting the assignments of the Python Data Analytics course.